100% Confidential

 Quick Answer

-IT services and managed services providers (MSPs) typically sell for 4x to 7x EBITDA or 1.0x to 1.5x annual recurring revenue with PE-backed consolidators paying premium multiples.
+IT Services and managed Services providers (MSPs) typically sell for 4x to 7x EBITDA or 1.0x to 1.5x annual recurring revenue with PE-backed consolidators paying premium multiples.
 Sales typically close in 6-9 months.

-MSPs with 80%+ recurring revenue from managed services contracts often sell for 6x-7x EBITDA compared to 3x-4x for project-focused IT companies.
+MSPs with 80%+ recurring revenue from managed Services contracts often sell for 6x-7x EBITDA compared to 3x-4x for project-focused IT companies.

-Expert M&A guidance for IT services and MSP business owners considering a sale.
+Expert M&A guidance for IT Services and MSP business owners considering a sale.

-Last updated: 46079
+Last updated: February 26, 2026

 Typical Multiple